rgitrepo/kubernetes-beginner-to-pro/docs/day3/docker-containers.md

 To create a container, you need to write a **Dockerfile**.
 A Dockerfile contains a series of instructions that define how to package your code into an image.
 This image can then be deployed in various environments, ensuring consistency across different systems.

-Dockerfiles contain commands like `RUN` and `COPY`:

-- **RUN:** Executes commands and creates a new layer in the Docker image.
+Dockerfiles contain commands like `RUN`, `COPY`, and `CMD`, which each play a crucial role in how the image is constructed.
-- **COPY:** Copies files from the host machine into the Docker image, creating another layer.

 ---